Anaminus/roblox-library/modules/Sync/Sync.md

 # Sync
 [Sync]: #user-content-sync

-Sync provides primitives for working with threads and signals.
+Sync provides primitives for working with threads and events.

 ## Sync.allSignals
 [Sync.allSignals]: #user-content-syncallsignals
 ```
-Sync.allSignals(signals: ...Event)
+Sync.allSignals(signals: ...Signal)
 ```

 allSignals blocks until all of the given signals have fired.